 No matter the reason, there is no denying that teeth whitening is becoming more popular these days.
 Although, for all of its popularity, there are myths about teeth whitening still abound.
 One of them is whether you can whiten your crowns, veneers and fillings.

 So, Can You?

-There are two ways to look at this, if you already have crowns, fillings and veneers and you’ve also had a tooth whitening procedure, any prosthetic teeth will become unevenly-coloured.
+There are two ways to look at this; if you already have crowns, fillings and veneers and you’ve also had a tooth whitening procedure, any prosthetic teeth will become unevenly coloured.
 Therefore, teeth whitening will not deliver the solution to your smile that you’d expect.
-This is because the corrective materials that crowns, veneers and fillings use cannot respond to the bleaching agent or on most bonding materials.
+This is because the corrective materials that crown, veneers and fillings use cannot respond to the bleaching agent or on most bonding materials.